t-tirabassi/t-tirabassi.github.io/projects/hotelmanagement.md

 &nbsp;

-Upon running the program users would be presented with:
+Upon running the program users would be presented with this menu within the console:

 &nbsp;